NaveenRudra/RTTM/Readme.md

 <li>consumer.properties: Holds all the neccessary config data needed for consumer (Refer apache Kafka guide for more information).
 The values present here are default options and does nto require any changes</li>
 <li>producer.properties: Holds all the neccessary config data needed for Producer (Refer apache Kafka guide for more information).The values present here are default options and does nto require any changes</li>
 <li>email.properties: Configure SMTP server with email id's.</li>
 <li>scanner-configuration.properties: This is the core configuration file.
-Update all the data of twitter for enabling search on twitter/github(To get tokens and key refer respective sites).
+Update all the config for enabling search on twitter/github(To get tokens and key refer respective sites).
 For  pastie sites and reddit there is no need for any changes in config.</li>
+Note:However in all cases make sure to change "searchterms" to values of our choice to search.
+If there are multiple search terms then add them seperate by comma as shown with example terms in config file.
 <ul>
 Understanding more about scanner-configuration.properties file.
 <ul>